 Ascher Smith Design rescued a derelict outdoor space and turned it into this crisp, white patio.

 Casual jungalow furnishings, outdoor rug and accessories are great patio decorating ideas.

 Beach House Patio

-As a respite from the shore, this California beach house designed by Lukas Machnik includes a little private patio that is a cozy and modern space.
-Dark gray brick walls frame the stone patio that has a built-in fire pit and enough room for two seating areas.
-Potted trees add a little shade and greenery to the space.
+This California beach house designed by Lukas Machnik includes a little cozy and modern private patio.
+Dark gray brick walls frame the stone patio that has a built-in fire pit.

 Detached Patio Structure

 A backyard patio does not have to be attached to the house and this one from Houston Remodeling shows.

 Sage Design‘s beach-style backyard patio is an inviting spot for taking in the San Diego view.

 The covered firepit doubles as a coffee table and natural flowers and grasses provide privacy and beauty.